jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Help on the way?

-[The Open UI](https://open-ui.org/prototypes/selectmenu) project is trying to make it easier for designers/developers to both use native controls for elements like `<select>` but have the styling and functionality freedom that often turns people to using more complex custom solutions that can be inaccessible:
+[The Open UI project](https://open-ui.org/prototypes/selectmenu) is trying to make it easier for designers/developers to both use native controls for elements like `<select>` but have the styling and functionality freedom that often turns people to using more complex custom solutions that can be inaccessible:

 > The purpose of Open UI to the web platform is to allow web developers to style and extend built-in web UI controls, such as `<select>` dropdowns, checkboxes, radio buttons, and date/color pickers.<br />
 > To do that, we'll need to fully specify the component parts, states, and behaviors of the built-in controls, as well as necessary accessibility requirements, and provide test suites to ensure compatibility.
 We'll also implement polyfills for our extensible web UI controls.

-whilst the project is still in it's infancy, in relation to the `<select>` element, there has been some developments with `<selectmenu>`.
-Whilst not ready from production yet, it can be [enabled in Chromium-based browsers with a flag](https://open-ui.org/prototypes/selectmenu). `<selectmenu>` allows far greater customisation of the
+Whilst the project is still in it's infancy, in relation to the `<select>` element, there has been some developments with `<selectmenu>`.
+Whilst not ready from production yet, it can be [enabled in Chromium-based browsers with a flag](https://open-ui.org/prototypes/selectmenu). `<selectmenu>` allows greater customisation of the select control and the options that sit inside of it.

 ## `<nav>`